jimgarr/cse15l-lab-reports/lab1.md

 Running `ls lat` should produce something like the following image:
 ![Third Screenshot](lab1SS3.png)

-Once you are satisfied after running some commands, you can exit the terminal by typing `exit`.
+Once you are satisfied after running some commands, you can exit the terminal by typing `exit`. hello